mariogc55/SUPEROVERRIDE-GAMES/README.md

 # SUPEROVERRIDE-GAMES
-A collection of the SUPEROVERRIDE all working on only batch minigames
+A collection of the SUPEROVERRIDE minigames.
+All working on every windows pc only using batch (Windows cmd).

+La Colecion de los SUPEROVERRIDE minijuegos.
+Todos funcionando en cualquier pc windows solo usando batch (Windows cmd).